zchsh/public-domain-ebooks/README.md

 ## Updates

+### 2025-03-24 - loading via USB works better

+I _just_ tried loading the exact same file as before over USB.
+Image on the cover page is working now.
+Maybe it was actually the `media-type` in `root.opf`... previously was `jpeg` when it should have been `png`... either way, definitely faster to load via USB that going into a web browser.
+Also promising for managing my own library of `.epub` books!

 ### 2025-03-24 - wrestling with kobo

 I have a _kind of_ decent REPL loop workflow where I open output `.epub` files in Apple Books.
 Currently I'm working on `A Room of One's Own`, which outputs to `public/arooo.epub`.